 Maintaining CREC Certification

-To maintain CREC certification, program members must earn 12 credits every 3 years.
-Failure to earn credits will result in removal from the program.
-Once a member is removed from the program, they are required to complete the initial core training through the CITI Program to recertify.
+To maintain CREC certification, program members must acquire 12 credits every 3 years.
+Failure to acquire credits will result in removal from the program.
+Once a member is removed from the program, they are required to complete the initial core training through CITI to recertify.

-You can add the Case Western Reserve University CREC Program as your institution to link prior training by affiliating through the CITI Program.
-You can also send a copy of your most recent CITI completion report to email@example.com.
-The CITI Program is a subscription-based provider of research educational content.
-You may be required to complete additional training based on local criteria and funding sources due to the nature of the research.
+You can add the Case Western Reserve University CREC program as your institution to link prior training by affiliating through CITI.
+Once this is completed, email firstname.lastname@example.org to have your training modules assessed.
+CITI is a subscription-based provider of research educational content.
+You may be required to complete additional training based on local criteria and funding sources.

 CREC Approved Training